BCIT-MakePlus/pyscan/README.md

 # PyScan3D
-Uses data gathered from the Structure Sensor by Occipital to classify things into their respective shapes.
+Uses data gathered from an iPad and the Structure Sensor by Occipital to classify things into their respective shapes.
 Python is required to be able to run this program.